tdwg/bdq/tg2/_review/docs/tutorial/index.md

 You can see that there are pitfalls for the naive.
 Just make sure that the \`Expected Response\` doesn’t hide any edge cases.
-Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by ‘emergent properties’
+Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by 'emergent properties’

 ## Round-Up